The averaging period used for the following assessment was 1981-2010.

 11th to 18th:

 The settled spell ended on 11th as rain spread from the west, with eastern areas seeing as much as 25 mm.
 Sunshine and scattered showers on 12th and 13th, with the heaviest showers in northern coastal areas especially on the afternoon of 13th when the Belfast area recorded 17 mm.
 The 14th and 15th were quieter with bright spells and very few showers.
 In the early hours of 16th rain spread from the west, clearing by midday to leave a bright and dry afternoon.
-Another band of heavy rain spread from the south-west early on 17th before clearing away to leave some heavy showers for the afternoon; Castlereagh (County Antrim) recorded 46 mm.
-Another area of heavy rain spread from the west on 18th before clearing in the early afternoon to leave some heavy showers especially for northern areas, with Ballypatrick (County Antrim) recording 41 mm.
+Another band of heavy rain spread from the south-west early on 17th before clearing away to leave some heavy showers for the afternoon; Castlereagh (County Down) recorded 46.1 mm.
+Another area of heavy rain spread from the west on 18th before clearing in the early afternoon to leave some heavy showers especially for northern areas, with Ballypatrick (County Antrim) recording 41.4 mm.

 19th to 31st: